-- is acquired, constructed, reconstructed, or erected: - (1) after December 31, 1968 (investment credit); or - (2) on or after October 1, 1998 and before October 1, 2008 (investment tax credit for the financial services industry); - is depreciable under section 167 or section 168 of the Internal Revenue Code (IRC); - has a useful life of four years or more; - is acquired by purchase as defined in section 179(d) of the IRC; - is located in New York State; and - is: - 1) for purposes of the investment credit, manufacturing and production property, retail enterprise property, waste treatment property, pollution control property, research and development property, or qualified film production facility property; or - 2) for purposes of the investment tax credit for the financial services industry, is principally used in the ordinary course of your business in one of the following capacities: - as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)(2)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)); or - of providing investment advisory services for a regulated company (IRC section 851).
+- For purposes of the investment credit is acquired, constructed, reconstructed, or erected after December 31, 1968 (Exception: Property principally used as a qualified film production facility must be placed in service on or after January 1, 2005.
+A building principally used as a qualified film production facility must have received its final certification of occupancy after January 1, 2005). - For purposes of the investment tax credit is acquired, constructed, reconstructed, or erected on or after October 1, 1998 and before October 1, 2008, for the financial services industry. - Is depreciable under section 167 or section 168 of the Internal Revenue Code (IRC). - Has a useful life of four years or more. - Is acquired by purchase as defined in section 179(d) of the IRC. - Is located in New York State; and is: - 1) for purposes of the investment credit, manufacturing and production property, retail enterprise property, waste treatment property, pollution control property, research and development property, or qualified film production facility property; or - 2) for purposes of the investment tax credit for the financial services industry, is principally used in the ordinary course of your business in one of the following capacities: - a) as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)(2)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)); or - b) of providing investment advisory services for a regulated company (IRC section 851).